 (5) KidKraft Dollhouse

 Emme received this KidKraft Chelsea Doll Cottage as her BIG birthday gift, and I think it’s a great present for preschool-aged kids.
 There are a ton of dollhouses out there, but the KidKraft house was a reasonable size and a reasonable price compared to other options.
 Plus, it came with all of the furniture.
-Not only does Emme play with the house and furniture, we also gave her a doll family.
+Not only does Emme play with the house and furniture, but we also gave her a doll family.
 She makes up conversations that go something like this: First doll, “Hello!
 I’ve got to go potty!”
 Second doll, “OK!”
 That alone is worth the cost of admission.

 What’s on the list for your preschooler?